 - Don’t place the Esbit fuel tablet in the center of the stove grate but closer to one side.
 Position your pot so it sits on top of the stove rim, but doesn’t completely close off air to the stove’s fuel chamber.
 The

 air gap can be quite narrow and still be effective.
-Your pot will remain stable as long as you have a small diameter pot, like the Evernew Titanium Pasta Pot I recommend above (Solo also now sells a compatible 900ml stainless steel pot).
+Your pot will remain stable as long as you have a small diameter pot, like the Evernew Titanium Pasta Pot I recommend above.

-If the thought of having a small campfire at night appeals to you but you don’t want the hassle of builing one,or you want to minimize the amount of fuel you carry on a long trip, the Solo Wood Stove provides an economical way to use the fuel around you for cooking and backcountry entertainment.
-While there are slighly less expensive and lighter weight wood stoves available, the Solo is one of a very few commercial wood stoves that comes with an integrated heat shield that prevents the ground from being burnt or scorched under the stove.
-If you camp at pristine locations, this is a must-have in order to keep your campsites pristine and Leave No Trace.
+If the thought of having a small campfire at night appeals to you but you don’t want the hassle of building one, or you want to minimize the amount of fuel you carry on a long trip, the Solo Lite Wood Stove provides an economical way to use the fuel around you for cooking and backcountry entertainment.
+While there are slightly less expensive and lighter weight wood stoves available, the Solo Lite Stove is one of a very few commercial wood stoves that comes with an integrated heat shield that prevents the ground from being burnt or scorched under the stove.
+If you camp in wilderness locations, this is a must-have in order to keep your campsites pristine and Leave No Trace.